czottmann/servus-theme-boilerplate/README.md

   - `file_ext`: the normalized file extension (trimmed & lowercase).
   - `file_size`: the file size in readable format, eg. "2.70 KB", "5.12 GB".
-  - `short_url`: the drpln.gs URL leading to the preview page.
   - `original_filename`: The name of the file as it was when the file was shared.
   - `is_archive`: the file is an archive (zip, tgz, rar etc.)